 Three years later, inspired by the continuing evolution of Toronto’s east end, and Italian food and wine, Ascari Enoteca was brought to life in December 2011.
 In 2013, Erik and John partnered with a long-time member of the Izakaya/Table 17 fraternity to open Hi-Lo Bar, just a few steps away from Table 17.

 Throughout, they have continued to grow a comprehensive catering operation for both corporate lunch clients and intimate, highly refined evening events and dinners.
-Since 2015, Erik has been a driving force behind the team developing the food and beverage program for The Broadview Hotel, which includes 58 guest rooms, a 90-seat casual fine-dining restaurant, a lobby cafe & bar, an expansive rooftop experience, and a 4000-sq.-ft. wedding and event venue.
+In 2015, Erik drove the force behind the team developing the food and beverage program for The Broadview Hotel, which includes 58 guest rooms, a 90-seat casual fine-dining restaurant, a lobby cafe & bar, an expansive rooftop experience, and a 4000-sq.-ft. wedding and event venue.

 After completing an honours degree at McGill and a year of travels in Japan, John attended the French Culinary Institute in NYC and went on to work at the venerable La Caravelle.
 He then moved on to Craft, Tom Colicchio's flagship, where over the course of almost two years John learned the successful business practices and incessant demand for high quality that won the restaurant the James Beard Award for Best New Restaurant in the United States.
 Upon John’s return to Toronto, he joined the team at the acclaimed Splendido where, under Chef/Owner David Lee, he helped to develop sophisticated tasting menus and was proud to be a part of one of Toronto’s best kitchens.
 In 2005, John was presented with the opportunity to open Izakaya with owner and partner Erik Joyal.
 At Izakaya, John and his team developed a style of Japanese food that spoke to his experience in Japan as well a demand for quality products and precise execution.